 Soldiers stood on the roofs of buildings on the airfield to watch the drama in the sky.
 On the ground, news spread by telephone and by radio broadcasts.
 Cars lined the perimeter of the airfield as people parked to watch Erickson fly his loops six thousand feet in the sky.

-As Erickson and Green burned fuel, the two men planned how best to land the plane with the controls still at their command—rudder, aileron, the power of five usable engines—to allow for the incapacitated right wing landing gear.
+As Erickson and Green burned fuel, the two men planned how best to land the plane with the controls still at their command—rudder, aileron, the power of five usable engines—to compensate for the incapacitated right-wing landing gear.
 Erickson would try to keep the plane’s weight off the right landing gear because it might collapse and put the right wing on the ground.
 Remember: Erickson would have no brakes and no nose wheel steering.

 At 6:15 p.m. ambulances and fire trucks lined the main airfield runway as the plane came in slowly at full flaps.

 Major Dillon, who had been the first crewman to jump from the plane, had sprained an ankle when he hit the ground, but he was in the cockpit of a C-47 at the airfield, his radio tuned to the XB-36’s frequency when Erickson brought the plane down.